 - 1. The Study Handbook specifies for each course the examination method. - 2.
 The Examiner is responsible for ensuring that the student understands the requirements for the interim examination in time.
 These requirements are listed in general terms in the Study Handbook and in greater detail in the course guide.
 The definitive subject matter for the interim examination will be announced no later than the beginning of the education period. - 3.
 The Examiner is responsible for ensuring that the questions and assignments on the interim examination are clear, cover all the learning outcomes in a balanced fashion and do not go beyond the specified subject matter. - 4.
-The magnitude of an interim examination must be such that the student has sufficient time to answer the questions.
-The duration of the interim examination will be announced beforehand in the schedule on the Internet and on MyPortal. - 5.
+The magnitude of an interim examination must be such that the student has sufficient time to answer the questions. - 5.
 In exceptional cases, e.g. when the student would suffer unacceptable study delay due to circumstances for which he is reasonably not accountable for, the Examining Board can allow the student to take the interim examination in a different way than described in the Study Handbook and/or the course guide and/or at a different time.
 If applicable, the student must cancel his registration for the original interim examination.